CivicActions/ssp-toolkit/README.md

 ### exportto

 Generate Microsoft Word (.docx) versions of the control family, appendices, and frontmatter files (see the `docx/` directory):

+`exportto` uses the Pandoc file generation library.
+Go to the [install Pandoc](https://pandoc.org/installing.html) page to learn how to install Pandoc locally.

 #### Example
 ```bash